cmscinterviews/cmscinterviews.github.io/_posts/2017-02-03-lecture-one-material.md

 ## Job Hunting
 * Great place to find companies to apply to: [intern.supply](http://www.intern.supply/)
-* No harm in applying since the you won't get blacklisted.
+* No harm in applying since you won't get blacklisted by applying.

 ## Resume Design
 * Links to templates shown in lecture: